 Manchester Gay Village

 Gay Village or Canal Street is one of Manchester's most colourful places.
-Although quiet and innocent during day time, it really lights up and comes to live after twilight.
+Although quiet and innocent during daytime, it really lights up and comes to life after twilight.
 It's a great place to go out with your friends.
 Prices are decent and there are lots of themed nights for you to enjoy - from drag to naked.
 Fun, fun, fun!

 Manchester Artsy Cornerhouse

-If you like alternative artsy movies, good coffee and people dressed in old school dresses, the Cornerhouse will sure catch your eye.
+If you like alternative artsy movies, good coffee and people dressed in old-school dresses, the Cornerhouse will sure catch your eye.
 I used to pass the Cornerhouse daily and I made a habit of stopping there a few times a week.
-The Cornerhouse was operated as a charity and it was open to promote cinematic and visual arts.
+The Cornerhouse was operated as a charity and it was open to promoting cinematic and visual arts.